 567—30.4(455B) Fees associated with Title V operating permits.

 30.4(1) Payment of Title V application fee.
-Beginning on January 15, 2016, each owner or operator required to apply for a Title V permit, or a renewal of a Title V permit, shall pay fees as specified in the fee schedule approved by the commission and posted on the department’s website.
+Each owner or operator required to apply for a Title V permit, or a renewal of a Title V permit, shall pay fees as specified in the fee schedule approved by the commission and posted on the department’s website.
 Fees shall be submitted with forms supplied by the department.

 30.4(2) Payment of Title V annual emissions fee.

 a.
 Fee required.
-Any person required to obtain a Title V permit shall pay an annual fee based on the first 4,000 tons of each regulated air pollutant, beginning on November 15, 1994.
-Beginning on July 1, 1996, Title V operating permit fees shall be paid on or before July 1 of each year.
+Any person required to obtain a Title V permit shall pay an annual fee based on the first 4,000 tons of each regulated air pollutant and shall be paid on or before July 1 of each year.
 The Title V emissions fee shall be based on actual emissions required to be included in the Title V operating permit application and the annual emissions statement for the previous calendar year.
 The commission shall not set the fee higher than $70 per ton without adopting the change pursuant to formal rule making.

 b.
 Fee and documentation due dates.
 The fee shall be submitted annually by July 1 with forms specified by the department.

 c.
-Phase I acid rain sources.
-No fee shall be required to be paid for emissions which occurred during the years 1993 through 1999, inclusive, with respect to any Phase I acid rain affected unit under 42 U.S.C.
-7651c.
+Reserved.

 d.
 Operation in Iowa.
 The fee for a portable emissions unit or stationary source which operates both in Iowa and out of state shall be calculated only for emissions from the source while it is operating in Iowa.